Click on any picture to see a larger version

 state-of-the-art digital laser projection and sound systems, and a new

-Zeiss projector.
+Zeiss star projector.
 Best of all, the decrepit 1964-vintage seats with their

 hard wood headrests and protruding springs were replaced with very